EGI-Federation/fedcloud-integration-documentation/source/openstack.rst

    For haproxy
      CA and CRLS have to be bundled into one file.

-     Client authentication should be set as optional otherwise accepted CAs won't be presented to the EGI monitoring.
+     Client verification should be set as optional otherwise accepted CAs won't be presented to the EGI monitoring.
      ::

        # crt: concatenated cert, key and CA